PRBEM/IRBEM-extras/var2hdf5/README.txt

 A global HDF5 file attribute VAR2HDF5_SPEC_VERSION (an integer, starting at 0) will be used to track changes to the file spec and allow reverse compatibility.

+A global HDF5 file attribute 'writer' (a string) will be used to record what program wrote the HDF5 file.
+E.g., 'python/var2hdf5.py'

+Strings, including attributes, may be encoded differently by different languages.
+The reader will need to account for this when processing type and subtype attributes and when processing variables of type str and date.

 The variables are stored recursively under /var
 Each variable has a type attribute (see table below)